Adding and setting a custom resolution using xrandr

 Now reboot and we are ready to add our custom configuration.

-Become root, and create a new folder into /etc/X11
+As root, create a new folder into /etc/X11:

 mkdir /etc/X11/xorg.conf.d